 The Genomic Opportunities Lab (GenOps) at Brown University, led by Dr. Tyler Kartzinel, is advancing the frontiers of molecular ecology, conservation biology, and genome-enabled science.
 Our interdisciplinary team combines genomics, fieldwork, ecological theory, and data science to understand biodiversity, species interactions, and environmental change.
-We are especially well-known for our work with dietary DNA metabarcoding, biodiversity data, and conservation genetics.
+We are especially well-known for our work with dietary DNA metabarcoding and conservation genetics.
 We partner with conservation organizations to develop solutions for real-world environmental challenges around the world.

-Browse Our Most Popular Content
+Our Most Popular Content

 Whether you're a researcher, student, or conservation practitioner, our lab provides tools, knowledge, and collaborative opportunities that advance ecological research and protect ecosystems worldwide—from untangling food webs to shaping conservation policy.